minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 We download the latest Bitcoin Core binary (the application) and compare this file with the signed and timestamped checksum.
 This is a precaution to make sure that this is an official release and not a malicious version trying to steal our money.

+💡 If you want to install Ordisrespector patch to reject Ordinals of your mempool, follow [Ordisrespector bonus guide](../bonus/bitcoin/ordisrespector.md#preparations) and come back to continue with the ["Create the bitcoin user"](#create-the-bitcoin-user) section.

 ### **Preparations**

 * Login as "admin" and change to a temporary directory which is cleared on reboot